JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 ## Recording precompile statements

 We are now at the stage where we have CSV in the sysimage, but we still suffer some latency because of compilation.
+Note that Julia is a dynamically typed language, it is therefore not known statically what types will be used in functions.
+Therefore, in order to be able to compile code one needs to know what types functions should be compiled for.
+One way to do this is to run some representative workload and record what types functions end up getting called with.
+This is a little bit like [Profile Guide Optimization (PGO)](https://en.wikipedia.org/wiki/Profile-guided_optimization) while it here being something more like Profile Guided Compilation..

-There is a way for Julia to record what functions are getting compiled.
-We can save these and then when building the sysimage tell Julia to store save the native code for these functions.
+There is indeed a way for Julia to record what functions are getting compiled.
+We can save these and then when building the sysimage tell Julia to compile and store the native code for these functions.

 We create a file called `generate_csv_precompile.jl` containing some "training code" that we will use as a base to figure out what functions end up getting